NUWC Division, Keyport Corporate Operations Department Head Angela Hocutt recognized with Special Act Award

-Naval Undersea Warfare Center Division, Keyport then-Acting Technical Director Jim Bleich presents Angela Hocutt, then-Corporate Operations Department head, with a Special Act Award April 24 in recognition of her service to the command (U.S. Navy photo by Anna Taylor/Released)
+Angela Hocutt, then-Corporate Operations Department head at Naval Undersea Warfare Center Division, Keyport, was honored April 24 with a Special Act Award in recognition of her service to the command.

+The award citation praised Hocutt's leadership, which "challenged the status quo, driving efficiencies and change within the Corporate Operations Department," as well as her critical thinking, which "inspired others to approach problems from different perspectives and in innovative ways."

+Hocutt’s approach was one of questioning assumptions and pushing for better ways of doing things.

 |Date Taken: